Responsible Office – Department:

 Purpose: The purpose of this policy is to outline the process to enter into a remote work arrangement.
 The policy and procedures will assist employees and their managers to clearly set in place a remote work arrangement as part of the employee’s overall flexible working arrangement.

-Scope: This policy applied to all employees of Daemen College seeking to enter into a regular arrangement to carry out part of their duties remotely for a specified period of time.
-Each employee’s remote work capability will be assessed on a case-by-case basis to make sure that working remotely is beneficial to our employees and the College.
+Scope: This policy applied to all employees of Daemen University seeking to enter into a regular arrangement to carry out part of their duties remotely for a specified period of time.
+Each employee’s remote work capability will be assessed on a case-by-case basis to make sure that working remotely is beneficial to our employees and the University.

 Conditions Necessary to Establish a Regular Remote Work Situation: